forresty/forresty.github.com/source/_posts/2012-01-09-back-to-work.markdown

 simply because I regret did not learn them well at college.

 I started to read in English most of the time, and I read a lot.
-After realizing the painful truth that most things written in Chinese (to be precise, Simplifed Chinese) are garbages, I know I have to master English, perhaps some more other languages as well.
+After realizing the painful truth that most things written in Chinese (to be precise, Simplified Chinese) are garbages, I know I have to master English, perhaps some more other languages as well.
 Thank you my Kindle for being my beloved and trusted friend.